ofiwg/libfabric/man/fi_mr.3.md

   scalable memory registration.
 The default requirements are outlined below, followed by definitions of how each mr_mode bit alters the definition.

-  Compatibility: For library versions 1.4 and earlier, this was indicated by setting mr_mode to FI_MR_SCALABLE and the fi_info mode bit FI_LOCAL_MR to 0.
-  FI_MR_SCALABLE and FI_LOCAL_MR were deprecated in libfabric version 1.5,
-  though they are supported for backwards compatibility purposes.

   For security, memory registration is required for data buffers that are accessed directly by a peer process.
 For example, registration is required for RMA target buffers (read or written to), and those accessed